-This particular rooftop bar is attached to the Eastern Palace Hotel, located north-east of Mandalay City centre.
-The Sky Bar has 360-degree views at the top with spectacular views of Mandalay Hill, Mandalay Palace, Irrawaddy River and distant mountain ranges.
+This particular rooftop bar is attached to the Eastern Palace Hotel, located northeast of Mandalay City center.
+The Sky Bar has 360-degree views at the top with spectacular views of Mandalay Hill, Mandalay Palace, Irrawaddy River, and distant mountain ranges.

-There is nothing better than sipping on an ice cold beer while watching the sunset over the second largest city in Myanmar.
+There is nothing better than sipping on an ice-cold beer while watching the sunset over the second-largest city in Myanmar.
 A perfect end to a perfect day!

-Incredible views from Sky Bar – What to do in Mandalay
+Sky Bar – What to do in Mandalay

-Sunset beers at Sky Bar Mandalay
+Sky Bar Mandalay

 NOVA COFFEE SHOP

 If you are a coffee connoisseur like myself then you don’t want to miss out on trying some of Mandalay’s best coffee from the legends down at Nova Coffee Shop.

-Let the friendly staff take care of you with their excellent coffee, great food and hi-speed wi-fi.
+Let the friendly staff take care of you with their excellent coffee, great food, and hi-speed wi-fi.
 It was the best co-working space I found in Myanmar and I spent a good 6 hours in the comfort of the lounge chairs, sipping on fine coffee and working away with no disturbances.

-Mandalay has dozens of accommodations to choose from so I have narrowed it down to a few of my personal favourite places to stay that caters for luxury travellers to budget backpackers.
-See the list of accommodations below that I personally recommend:
+Mandalay has dozens of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Mandalay to suit the needs of luxury travelers, budget backpackers, and everyone in between.